 |Access to Course||4-weeks from registration to complete this course|

 As the world warms, wildfires are behaving in new, less predictable ways, which present fundamental challenges to our established methods of preventing, fighting and living with fire.
 And with increasing populations on the wildland-urban interface, we urgently need to find new solutions to these challenges.

 This free taster course will introduce you to some of the key aspects of co-existing with fire.
 You’ll learn about the science of fire and the role it plays in sustainability, examine the history of Indigenous burning and how it’s shaped our country, and discover how we can benefit from fire from a bio-diversity aspect, whilst protecting ourselves from it.
 This is your opportunity to learn how to safely live with fire as individuals and as communities, whilst learning new ways to plan for the future.

 How you will learn

 This course is fully online and self-paced.
 From the moment you register, you will have 4 weeks to complete this course.
-It is estimated that you will spend 4.5 hour per week learning, which will consists of online learning, reading resources and short videos to help guide your knowledge.
+It is estimated that you will spend 4.5 hours per week learning, which will consist of online learning, reading resources and short videos to help guide your knowledge.
 There are no formal assessments and upon course completion, you will receive a Certificate of Attendance.